Stability-AI/stable-point-aware-3d/README.md

   -`none`: mesh unchanged after generation.
 No CPU overhead.

-  -`triangle`: verticies and edges are rearranged to form a triangle topography.
+  -`triangle`: vertices and edges are rearranged to form a triangle topography.
 Implementation is from: *"[A Remeshing Approach to Multiresolution Modeling](https://github.com/sgsellan/botsch-kobbelt-remesher-libigl)" by M. Botsch and L. Kobbelt*.
 CPU overhead expected.

-  -`quad`: verticies and edges are rearanged in quadrilateral topography with a proper quad flow.
+  -`quad`: verticies and edges are rearranged in quadrilateral topography with a proper quad flow.
 The quad mesh is split into triangles for export with GLB.
 Implementation is from *"[Instant Field-Aligned Meshes](https://github.com/wjakob/instant-meshes)" from Jakob et al.*.
 CPU overhead expected.

 Additionally the target vertex or face count can be specified.
 This is not a hard constraint but a rough count the method aims to create.
 This target is ignored if the remesher is set to `none`.